Atharva309/Comparing-Regression-Models-For-HousePricing/README.md

 ## Models
 In this project, we will be using the following regression models:

-Linear Regression
+- Linear Regression
-Support Vector Regression (SVR)
+- Support Vector Regression
-Random Forest Regression
+- Random Forest Regression
-Gradient Boosting Regression
+- Gradient Boosting Regression
-Neural Networks
+- Neural Networks
-K-Nearest Neighbors Regression
+- K-Nearest Neighbors Regression
-Decision Tree Regression
+- Decision Tree Regression

 ### 1. Linear Regression
 Linear regression is a simple and commonly used regression model that assumes a linear relationship between the input and output variables.
 It aims to find the best-fit line to predict the output variable based on the input variables.